 California is leading the way on emissions reduction, but no matter how quickly we reduce our climate polluting emissions, climate impacts will still occur.
 Many impacts - increased fires, floods, severe storms and heat waves - are occurring already and will only become more frequent and more dangerous.
 But there are many things we can do to protect against climate impacts.
 Taking steps now to adapt to climate change will protect public health and safety, our economy and our future.

-Safeguarding California PlanThe California Natural Resources Agency, in coordination with other state agencies, will be updating the 2009 California Climate Adaptation Strategy.
-The new Safeguarding California Plan will augment previously identified strategies in light of advances in climate science and risk management options.
-The update is planned for release to the public as a draft for comment by the end of 2013.
+Safeguarding California PlanThe California Natural Resources Agency, in coordination with other state agencies, is updating the 2009 California Climate Adaptation Strategy.
+The draft Safeguarding California Plan augments previously identified strategies in light of advances in climate science and risk management options.
+Please submit comments on the draft plan by February 28, 2013.
 Please visit this page periodically for updates, or sign up for the list serve below to receive updates via email.

 Regional Public Workshops * New 2014 Events *